wilsonify/wilsonify.github.io/content/recipes/SAVORY MINI WAFFLES173.md

 ## Modifications
-Same shit that you’d use to make cornbread, not polenta.
+Same    that you’d use to make cornbread, not polenta.

  WTF?